differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-21-erlang-cluster-k8s-erlang-cookie.md

 I've covered this previously; see ["Erlang/Elixir Cookies and Kubernetes"]({% post_url 2022/2022-01-09-erlang-cookies-and-kubernetes %}).
 Here's the quick version.

-First, we update the cowboy handler to report the Erlang cookie, so we can check that all of the nodes (remember: they're behind an ingress; refreshing the browser will cycle through them).
+First, we update the cowboy handler to report the Erlang cookie, so we can check that all of the nodes (remember: they're behind an ingress; refreshing the browser will cycle through them) are using the same cookie.

 ```erlang
 init(Req0, Opts) ->